eclipse-langium/langium/examples/requirements-and-tests/README.md

  * A test identifier shall contain a number.
  * A requirement identifier shall contain a number.
- * A requirement shall be covered by at least one test (TODO: when updating the test model, the requirement is not checked automatically).
+ * A requirement shall be covered by at least one test (TODO: when updating the test model, the requirement is not rechecked automatically).